- Local groups

 Is there a time limit for passing all of the tests required to become a certified professional editor (CPE)?

-Why does EAC's certification program include credential maintenance?
+Why does Editors Canada's certification program include credential maintenance?

 Credential maintenance is a recognized part of professional certification programs offered by associations throughout the world.